-The LYM St. Edward’s crew has hosted events and promoted the brand through various functions since September of 2016.
-However, the most memorable experience La Vitola and Domingo expressed was visiting the Dell Children’s Hospital.
+The Love Your Melon crew at St. Edward’s has hosted events and promoted the brand through various functions since September of 2016.
+However, the most memorable experience La Vitola and Domingo said they had was visiting the Dell Children’s Hospital.

-Domingo described it as, “They are given an escape from their reality.”
+“They are given an escape from their reality,” Domingo said.

 “However, it was emotionally draining,” said La Vitola.
 “You could see how the children were wanting to escape from that reality, as well you saw the family of the child and they were so exhausted but so grateful.”

 If you are interested in helping, go to loveyourmelon.com to make a purchase.
 Upon checkout, select St. Edward’s as the campus crew.